|Updated 5 February 2018||By Country Code||By Country Name||Other WTNG pages||Acknowledgements|

 ITU provides some information on international regulation, including country lookup, at its Regulatory Knowledge Centre.

 IETF operates a Telephone Number Mapping (enum) working group, dealing with means of connecting the Internet with conventional telephone numbers.
-There is an associated mailing list.

 There is also an International Numbering Plans site (link courtesy Richard de Koning).